MikePearce/IRCBOT/README.md

 TODO
 ----
-* Listen for /invites
 * Use /me for shakes head
 * case sensitivity for name & greeting
 * !messagefor
-* !whereareyou - shows the channels the bot is currently on
-* Limit the number of channels the bot can join
 * Store settings in the db and manipulate them via !commands (from registeredusers)